Board Members

 Kathy Booth

-In her professional life, Kathy taught school for over 30 years in Pennsylvania and Texas and retired from public education in 2004, the same year that she and her husband Ken purchased property on Lopez.
-She is still involved in education, working for an educational technology company, and develops training materials for teachers.
-She shares these technology skills with KLOI as she helps with the “invisible” technical workings of the radio station.
+In her professional life, Kathy taught school for over 30 years in Pennsylvania and Texas and retired from Texas public education in 2004, the same year that she and her husband Ken purchased property on Lopez.
+She spent several years working for an educational technology company, developing training materials for teachers.
+She has been teaching at Lopez Island School since 2011.
+She shares her technology skills with KLOI as she helps with the “invisible” technical workings of the radio station.
+Kathy is now employed as a teacher at Lopez Island School.

 Kathy is committed to the concept of community radio and the opportunity to give Lopezians a venue for their voices to be heard as a Gathering of Island Voices and Expressions (GIVE) otherwise know as KLOI.